|

 here too.
 Current members Tommy Boyle (guitar, keyboard & vocals) and Mike Dolon (button box accordion, bodhran, tin whistle,

-Celtic Folk, Danny o'Flaherty, Andy Stewart, Black 47, Jimmy Sturr, Andy Cooney, Brother, Seven Nations, Seamus Kennedy, and
+Stewart, Black 47, Jimmy Sturr, Andy Cooney, Brother, Seven Nations, Seamus Kennedy, Jed Marrum, Constant Billly and the legendary

-Danny O'Flaherty, Danny Doyle, Andy Stewart, and Aoife Clancy and in June of 2007 they joined Danny O'Flaherty and The Dady
+Doyle, Andy Stewart, and Aoife Clancy and in June of 2007 they joined Danny O'Flaherty and The Dady Brothers performing

-Brothers performing upon the Carnival "Victory" sailing from New York City to St. Johns, New Brunswick and
+upon the Carnival "Victory" sailing from New York City to St. Johns, New Brunswick and Halifax, Nova Scotia.

 |